OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 Wail, you shepherds, and cry out; roll in the dust, you leaders of the flock.
 For your time to be slaughtered has come; you will fall like the finest of the rams.

 ## Jeremiah 25:35
-The shepherds will have nowhere to flee, the leaders of the flock no place to escape.
+The shepherds will find no refuge, the leaders of the flock no place to escape.

 ## Jeremiah 25:36
 Listen to the cry of the shepherds, the wailing of the leaders of the flock, for the Lord is destroying their pasture.

 ## Jeremiah 25:37
-The peaceful meadows will be laid waste because of the fierce anger of the Lord.
+The tranquil pastures will be laid waste because of the fierce anger of the Lord.

 ## Jeremiah 25:38
 Like a lion he has left his lair; for their land has become desolate because of the oppressing sword and because of the Lord’s fierce anger.